Complete Guide to Safe Gallbladder Cleanse That Will Overhaul Your Health

 9.45 pm: In an empty clean jar, add the grapefruit juice (or lemon and oranges juice) and the olive oil.
 Close the jar with a lid and shake vigorously until the solution is totally mixed.
-Also, put an 8-oz glass of the Epsom salt water on your bedside table for the next morning.
+Also, put a 6-oz glass of the Epsom salt water on your bedside table for the next morning.
 Thoroughly clear your bowels and get ready to go to bed.

 10.00 pm: Drink the juice-olive oil mixture without stopping, while standing up.
 You may use a straw if it’s easier for you.
 Leave the glass on your bedside table and lie down immediately with an extra pillow to prop up your head so that the oil mixture will travel down the intestines by gravity.
 Stay still for at least 20 minutes.
 Take this time to meditate, pray, or fall asleep.

-During this time, you may feel the stones traveling along the bile ducts on the way out for elimination.
+During these 20 minutes, you may feel the stones traveling along the bile ducts on the way out for elimination.
 There shouldn’t be any pain because the magnesium in Epsom salt and olive oil keep the bile ducts dilated and relaxed.

 Next Morning, Day 2 Of The Cleanse

-6.30 am: Drink your third 6-oz serving of the Epsom salt.
+6.30 am: Drink your third 6-oz serving of the Epsom salt water.
 Sit up in an upright position.
 Read a book, pray or meditate.
 If you feel fine, some light exercises is helpful too.

-8.30 am: Drink your last serving of the 6-oz serving of the Epsom salt, followed by freshly extracted juices if you wish.
+8.30 am: Drink your last serving of the 6-oz serving of the Epsom salt water, followed by freshly extracted juices if you wish.
 As the morning progresses, you may start eating some fruits and light foods, carefully avoiding those foods mentioned above for at least another three days.
-All the time, continue drinking water.
+All the while, continue drinking water.
 There may be a few more visits to the bathroom.

 What To Look Out For